nwg/racket-wiki/Artifacts.md

 |#
 ```
-#### How to write out a Tree (see above) into an x-expression
+#### How to transform a Tree (see above) into an x-expression

-This converts the beautiful tree notation possible in Racket into the ugly, verbose representation necessary to transfer hierarchical structures over to mouthbreathing languages with no respect for beauty, symmetry nor elegance.
+This converts the **beautiful tree notation possible in Racket** into the **ugly, verbose representations **necessary to send hierarchical structures to other computational environments with no respect for beauty, symmetry nor notational elegance.

 ```racket
 (require xml)